-ls, cd, mv, cp, rm, tree, df, head, tail.
+ls, cd, mv, cp, rm, tree, df, du, head, tail.
 Everything you'd expect from a real shell, including colored output and file metadata.

 Salted SHA256 passwords, multi-user support, per-user home directories.
 Accounts are created and managed entirely from the shell.